shinyquagsire23/SaltyNX/README.md

 This fork includes many QoL improvements and beside plugins support also supports patches.

-Since 0.7.0 version NX-FPS and ReverseNX-RT is an intergral part of SaltyNX Core.
+Since 0.7.0 version NX-FPS and ReverseNX-RT are an intergral part of SaltyNX Core.
 This allows us to run them in 64-bit games not compatible with plugins.
 To use ReverseNX-RT download newest overlay from [HERE](https://github.com/masagrator/ReverseNX-RT/releases)

 ![GitHub all releases](https://img.shields.io/github/downloads/masagrator/SaltyNX/total?style=for-the-badge)